tvondra/distinct_estimators/README.md

 I recommend to play with them a bit, try them on an existing data set and you'll see which one performs best.

-Anyway my experiences are that:
+Anyway, the general rules are that:

 1. The higher the precision and expected number of distinct values, the more memory / CPU time you'll need.

+2. HyperLogLog is pretty much the state of the art estimator.
+There are probably cases when one of the others performs better, but by default you should probably use HLL.

-2. Adaptive/bitmap estimators are generally easier to work with, as you can easily set the error rate / expected number of distinct values.
+3. Adaptive/bitmap estimators are generally easier to work with, as you can easily set the error rate / expected number of distinct values directly.

-3. The pcsa/probabilistic estimators are much simpler and you need to play with them to get an idea what the right parameter values are.
+4. The pcsa/probabilistic estimators are much simpler but it's not clear what precision you'll get from particular parameter values.
+So you need to play with them a bit to get an idea what are the right parameter values.

-4. Pcsa/probabilistic estimators usually require less memory than the adaptive/bitmap.
+5. Pcsa/probabilistic estimators usually require less memory than the adaptive/bitmap.

-5. Adaptive estimator has a very interesting feature - you can merge multiple estimators into a single one, providing a global distinct estimate.
+6. Adaptive estimator has a very interesting feature - you can merge multiple estimators into a single one, providing a global distinct estimate.
 For example you may maintain counters for each article category, and later merge the estimators to get an estimate for a group of categories.

-6. The pcsa tend to give bad results for low numbers of distinct values - that's where adaptive/bitmap clearly win.
+7. The pcsa tend to give bad results for low numbers of distinct values - that's where adaptive/bitmap clearly win.

 See READMEs for individual estimators for more details.